Knleee/CECS-Data-Analysis-Internship/README.md

 # CECS Data Analysis Internship — Social Posts (DuckDB)

+## ALERT: AI Tool Usage
+Used Claude (Anthropic) to assist with writing and debugging Python analysis scripts.
+All logic was reviewed, tested, and validated by me.

 This repo contains the analysis outputs from a large social posts dataset (~1.95M rows) linked to school/district entities via NCES IDs.
 The raw data is too large for Excel, so everything was done in **DuckDB + Python**, with results exported to CSV and PNG for easy sharing.

 ---